Functions & Loops

 • Much better!

 • Note: This is only appropriate here due to the nature of the school data, with each data frame having the school name and year in it, other times we may want to join data instead.
-Review Data Wrangling II for a refresher on how to bind and join data appropriately
+Review Data Wrangling II for a refresher on how to append and join data appropriately

 • To do this, we first need to set up an empty data frame (a.k.a., “tibble”), as otherwise we will get an error the first time through the loop, as we would be attempting to bind something that doesn’t exist